-Considered the “father of synthetic biology” George Church is most known for his contributions to genome sequencing, genome engineering, and a project to comprehensively map the neural connections of the brain.
+Considered the “father of synthetic biology” George Church is known for his contributions to genome sequencing and analysis, genome engineering, and a neuroscience project to comprehensively map the neural connections of the brain.

 * * *

-You downplay the emphasis on CRISPR in the media and point out that there are actually nine main gene editors in use at present.
+You downplay the emphasis on CRISPR in the media and point out that there are nine main gene editors in use, at present.
 In layman’s terms, can you explain the fundamental pros and cons of these various methods?
-Also, what would be the use in combining editors as I’ve seen published, with CRISPR and Lambda Red?

 The first methods for gene therapy and still the most prevalent in clinical trials are for gene “addition”.
 The second wave of methods (like ZFNs, TALENS and CRISPR) are focused on gene "subtraction” (aka knock-outs).
 A third class are "gene regulators” more fine-tuned than complete addition or subtraction.